 Essential Amino Acids: How's their nutrition?

-If hemp has one advantage over peas in this category it's that hemp contains more amino acids per serving than peas do - 7 out of 9 compared to beans' 4 of 9.
+If hemp has one advantage over peas in this category it's that hemp contains more amino acids (all 9) per serving than peas do, which contain 8 out of 9.

 That being said, hemp is complemented by pea protein due to its unique profile of amino acids and hemp only has the edge over peas in this category based on two amino acids: methionine and cysteine.

-With hemp's relatively low levels of lysine and threonine compared to pea, hemp can't really be considered a complete protein source; however, hemp is most commonly consumed as part of a diet that contains other complete proteins such as brown rice or quinoa.
-Peas are most often taken alone as the sole source of protein.
+Most sources consider hemp a complete protein, but it does have lower levels of the amino acid lysine compared to pea.
+Additionally, hemp is most commonly consumed as part of a diet that contains other complete proteins such as brown rice or quinoa.

 Convenience: Are they easy to buy, and do they mix well?